 The way the fabric feels when it is touched.
 Terms like softness, crispness, dryness, silkiness are all terms that describe the hand of the fabric.

-A high-resistant outer fabric, which provides protection from the environment.
+The Hard Shell is a high-resistant outer fabric, which provides protection from the environment.

-A process of heat finishing that will stabilize many manufactured fiber fabrics in order that there will not be any subsequent change in shape or size.
+The Heat Set Finish is a process of heat finishing that will stabilize many manufactured fiber fabrics in order that there will not be any subsequent change in shape or size.
 Heat setting is used to permanently impart a crease, a pleat, or durability into a fabric or garment-a finish that will remain through repeated washings and dry cleanings.

-A yarn that is spun using pre-dyed fibers.
+Heather is a yarn that is spun using pre-dyed fibers.
 These fibers are blended together to give a particular look.
 (For example, black and white may be blended together to create a grey heathered yarn.)
 The term, heather, may also be used to describe the fabric made from heathered yarns.

-A single fold of fabric secured with a row of stitching, leaving the raw edge of the fabric exposed.
+The Hem is a single fold of fabric secured with a row of stitching, leaving the raw edge of the fabric exposed.

 A coarse, durable bast fiber obtained from the inner bark of the hemp plant.
 Used primarily in twines and cordages, and most recently apparel.